CsengeDBalint/MyReads-React/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and using the [starter template](https://github.com/udacity/reactnd-project-myreads-starter) provided by Udacity.

 This one-page-application is a book organising app.
 The user can organise his books via a book-switch on three shelves:
--Presently Reading
--Have in mind
--Already read
+Presently Reading, Have in mind, Already read.
 New books can be added on the search page.
-There the user can search by the book's title or author(s) in a large database.
+Books can be searched by title or author.

 ## Prerequisites

-+npm
-+sort-by
-+escape-string-regexp
-+react-router-dom
+*npm
+*sort-by
+*escape-string-regexp
+*react-router-dom

 ## Run the Project